xlvector/dingpa/README.md

 cd test
 dingpa_crawl.py test.conf

-and crawled info are stored in crawler.db which is a sqlite db
+and crawled info are stored in crawler.db which is a sqlite3 db.
+In Mac, you can use SQLiteStudio to view the crawler.db

 ## Config File Format

 Please see test/test.conf